ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![mysql](./images/8.%20mysql.png)

 * Run a security script that comes pre-instaleld with MySql.
-Thi sscript remove insecure default settings and lock down access to your database system.
-Before running the script, you will set a password for the root user, using *mysql_native_password* as default authentication method.
-We're defining this user's password as `PassWord.1`
+Thi script removes insecure default settings and lock down access to your database system.
+Before running the script, you will set a password for the root user, using *mysql_native_password* as the default authentication method.
+You are defining this user's password as `PassWord.1`

 ```bash
 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'PassWord.1';